telavivmakers/geek_code/README.md

 U---	=	Unix geeks are actually nerds in disguise.
 ```

-### MC = Macintosh
+### MC = MAC

 Many geeks have jumped the PC ship and moved over to using Apple products.
 Give notification of your Mac rating.

 ```
-M++	=	I am a Mac guru.
+MC++	=	I am a Mac guru.
 Anything those DOS putzes and Unix nerds can do, I can do better, and if not, I'll write the damn software to do it.
-M+	=	A Mac has it's uses and I use it quite often.
+MC+	=	A Mac has it's uses and I use it quite often.
-M  	=	I use a Mac, but I'm pretty indifferent about it.
+MC  	=	I use a Mac, but I'm pretty indifferent about it.
-M- 	=	Macs suck.
+MC- 	=	Macs suck.
 All real geeks have a character prompt.
-M-- 	= 	Macs do more than suck.
+MC-- 	= 	Macs do more than suck.
 They make a user stupid by allowing them to use the system without knowing what they are doing.
 Mac weenies have lower IQs than the fuzz in my navel.
 ```

-### L – Programming languages .
+### L = PROGRAMMING LANGUAGES

 List a series of languages and your facility/opinion thereupon, for example Lpy++/R+ would indicate high proficiency in python and above average knowledge of R.

 ```